Glimpse: Generalized Locality for Scalable and Robust CT: Methods

 \subsection{Adaptive Filtering for Noisy Measurements}

-As shown in Section~\ref{app: optimal filter} in the supplementary information, the Ram--Lak high-pass filter is the optimal filter $\h$ for the FBP reconstruction in the case of complete noise-free measurements.
+The Ram-Lak high-pass filter is the optimal filter $\h$ for the FBP reconstruction in the case of complete noise-free measurements; see Appendix~\ref{app: optimal filter} for a standard demonstration.
 In real applications, however, we always encounter noisy projections from a subset of angles.
-The Ram--Lak filter is then suboptimal and typically degrades the reconstruction quality as it amplifies high-frequency noise.
-Alternative filters with lower amplitudes in high frequencies like Shepp--Logan, cosine, and Hamming have been used to mitigate the noisy measurements, but they are all ad hoc choices.
-It would be better to adapt $\h$ to the specifics of noise and sampling strategy in the target application.
-To design this task-specific filter, we let $\text{MLP}_\thetab$ take as input the filtered sinogram $\tilde{\s}[\cdot,m] = \s[\cdot,m]* \h$ and consider the filter $\h$ (in Fourier space) as trainable parameters to be optimized during training.
+The Ram-Lak filter is then suboptimal and typically degrades the reconstruction quality as it amplifies high-frequency noise.
+Alternative filters with lower amplitudes in high frequencies like Shepp-Logan, Cosine, and Hamming have been used to address this, but they are all ad hoc choices.
+It is advantageous to adapt $\h$ to the specifics of noise and sampling strategy in the target application.
+To design this task-specific filter, we consider the coefficients of the filter $\h$ (in the frequency domain) as trainable parameters to be optimized during training as depicted in Figure \ref{fig: network}.
 This allows us to automatically learn a noise-adaptive filter from data, again with almost no additional computational cost.